philrz/super/book/src/tutorials/jq.md

 {s:"foo",val:123,pi:3.14}
 {s:"bar",val:123,pi:3.14}
 ```
-Finally, it's worth mentioning that errors in the super data model are
+It's also worth mentioning here that errors in the super data model are
 [first class](https://en.wikipedia.org/wiki/First-class_citizen).
 This means they can just show up in the data as values.
 In particular,
 a common error is `error("missing")` which occurs most often when referencing